observablehq/framework/docs/getting-started.md

 <figure style="max-width: 960px;">
   ${digraph}
-  <figcaption>An overview of the development workflow.</figcaption>
+  <figcaption>An overview of developing with Framework.</figcaption>
 </figure>

-First you’ll setup your local development environment by [**creating**](#2.-create) a project. &para;&nbsp;Next you’ll [**develop**](#3.-develop); this is an iterative process where you save changes to source files in your editor while previewing the result in your browser. &para;&nbsp;When you’re ready to share, it’s time to [**publish**](#4.-publish); you can either build a static site for self-hosting or deploy directly to Observable. &para;&nbsp;Lastly, you can invite people to [**view**](#5.-view) your project!
+First you’ll setup your local development environment by [**creating**](#1.-create) a project. &para;&nbsp;Next you’ll [**develop**](#2.-develop): an iterative process where you save changes to source files in your editor while previewing the result in your browser. &para;&nbsp;When you’re ready to share, it’s time to [**publish**](#3.-publish): you can either build a static site for self-hosting or deploy directly to Observable. &para;&nbsp;Lastly, you can invite people to [**view**](#4.-view) your project!

 These are just first steps.
-Naturally, you can continue to develop your project after you publish, and republish to make these changes live.
+Naturally, you can continue to develop projects after you publish, and republish projects to make changes live or update data.
 If you like, you can setup continuous deployment to build your site automatically on commit or on schedule.
 We’ll cover these [next steps](#next-steps) briefly below.

-And _awaaay_ we go… 🚀
+And _awaAay_ we go… 🚀

 ## 1. Create